DiegoFranco85/sql-streaming-analysis/README.md

 Streaming Platform SQL Analysis
 Project Overview

 This project simulates a streaming platform database (similar to Netflix or Spotify) and demonstrates how SQL can be used to analyze user activity, content popularity, and subscription behavior.
+This project answer the most common questions: How many users do we have in each country?
+What's the most popular content?
+How many users cancelled their subscription?
+How much profit we made?

 The goal of this project is to showcase SQL data analysis skills, including: